 It is essential in surveys of this kind for natural scientists to work with social scientists, and this has been done in the Global Survey of Physicists, through the Statistics Division of the American Institute of Physics, and in the current survey described below.

 In contrasting the experiences of women and men, both groups should be considered; this is a point that is sometimes not taken into account in surveys.
 Both men and women become parents.
 The sharing of the responsibility of parenthood is one of the most controversial issues across the world.
 Change cannot be achieved by women alone; nor is the point of change to achieve dominance.
 The aim is to achieve better work environments for both men and women.

+Some useful concepts for physicists

+Gender schemas

 A concept that has been found to be particularly useful as a basis for understanding gender gaps is that of the schema.
 Gender schemas are hypotheses that affect the expectations of men and women, and their performance at work [10].
 Negative aspects of schemas are familiar as stereotypes, but schema is a neutral term.
+Implicit stereotypes and schemes are unconscious attributions, while explicit stereotypes are conscious and controllable.
 Humans seek explanations of the physical and social phenomena around them; in physics, hypotheses are formed and tested, but in interpersonal interaction, schemas may go untested and unrecognized, even by physicists.
 The process of forming identity through social interaction is well captured by the saying known in South Africa: "Umuntu ngumuntu ngabantu" in Zulu, which conveys, in one interpretation, that we learn who we are through others.
 Two relevant schemas are the "agentic" schema, characterized by behavior that is proactive, independent, and assertive, and the "nurturative" schema, describing association with children, nurturing behaviour, and connection with soft issues.
 These two schemas may, in the work environment, be confused with gender schemas, leading to the assumption that the female physicists present should take the nurturing role rather than the agentic role.

 In the university context, an example may be given of the professor.
 The professor is expected to exhibit independence in research and teaching, assertiveness in relations with students, and proactivity on behalf of the university and the department.
 The professor also guides young people, mentors students, and builds the collegial environment, and therefore fulfils nurturative roles.
 Being under-represented, or a minority, in the workplace enhances the possibility of encountering conflicting schemas.
 Misplaced schemas lead to under-evaluation, particularly of women [10].

 Women are socialized with the same schemas as men.
 Unconscious bias has been shown to be exhibited by women as well as by men in selection of university staff.
 A frequently cited early study on this topic was carried out within the psychology community, in which curricula vitae were sent to university psychologists across the USA for consideration for a junior academic job, and for tenure [11].
 Results showed that both men and women were significantly more likely to hire a man than a woman with an identical record for a junior post, at the time of the paper.

+Cumulative disadvantage

 A particularly useful concept for minorities in the workplace is that of cumulative disadvantage [10]: minor inequities add up to long term consequences.
 Examples occurring in meetings are frequently related in anecdotal form by women, where their voices and contributions may be ignored – sometimes unconsciously – by a chair.
 More serious occurrences include allocating less challenging assignments to women, often with benevolent intentions.

+Relevant factors change over time